 During the year the principal activities of Arc Exploration Limited and its controlled entities were copper-gold exploration in Asia Pacific region concentrating on high impact gold and porphyry copper-gold deposits with existing operations in both Indonesia and Australia.
-Primarily the Group sought to attract parties who might farm-in to it various projects by funding expenditure on those projects.

-REVIEW OF OPERATIONS
+REVIEW OF OPERATIONS AND FINANCIAL RESULTS

 The Group is exploring for high-value epithermal gold-silver and large-scale porphyry copper-gold deposits along the highly prospective magmatic arcs and related terranes of Indonesia and Australia.
-There was minimal exploration activity undertaken during the year to conserve cash reserves whilst the Company sought additional funding and potential joint venture partnerships for the Indonesian and Australian projects.